radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-sync-commands.md

 Agents are also used for CPLDS sync processes and real-time persistent cache refreshes.
 This command stops all agents.

+>[!note]
->**Note – this command stops agents used in CPLDS, global synchronization and real-time persistent cache refresh.**
+>This command stops agents used in CPLDS, global synchronization and real-time persistent cache refresh.

 ## stop-all-local-agents